California Now Requires Solar Homes—Here’s How It Could Work in Texas

 When one area elects to adopt more progressive solar policies, often it spurs other regions into action.
 Texas’s solar-ready cities are a perfect example of this; in a presentation to the Austin Electric Utility Commission and Resource Management Commission (RMC), the RMC vice chair argued that Houston’s solar-ready requirements effectively set the precedent for similar building code policies in Austin.

-Many opponents of these new measures argue that requiring solar panels or solar-ready homes will drive up the cost of new homes.
-However, environmental experts argue that solar regulations like these would actually lower the cost of solar systems by as much as 59 percent, according to one study.
+Opponents of these new measures argue that requiring solar panels or solar-ready homes will drive up the cost of new homes.
+However, environmental experts argue that solar regulations like these would actually lower the cost of solar systems.
+This would even go by as much as 59 percent, according to one study.
 So while new home costs might rise immediately following the implementation of such requirements, there would eventually come a tipping point where solar became more affordable for everyone.
-And of course, that’s not counting how individual energy savings and increased home resale value might offset the additional housing costs.
+That’s not counting how individual energy savings and increased home resale value might offset the additional housing costs.

 You don’t have to wait for Texas to approve new solar measures to start saving on your electricity bills, though.
-You can install solar panels on your own home today.
-Contact us today to speak to a solar energy expert — and experience the freedom that comes with your own solar installation.
+Contact us today to speak to a solar energy expert.
+We have an experienced team that is ready to assist you with your home solar installation.